KrishT97/trashtrek/guide/why_hungarian_algorithm.md

 ### Hungarian Algorithm to the rescue

-The Hungarian Algorithm is an efficient algorithm for finding the optimal allocation in an allocation problem (in this case, trucks to requests) with associated costs.
+The Hungarian Algorithm is an efficient algorithm for finding the optimal allocation in a given problem (in this case, trucks to requests) with associated costs.
 This algorithm guarantees an optimal solution and addresses convergence issues that may arise in iterative approaches.

 Straightforward application: